What’s is Sports Physiotherapy?

 With so many branches of Physiotherapy and so many professions marketing themselves as Physios, it can be difficult to know what you should look for when choosing a company to help treat your pain and injury.

-In this blog, we’ll look at exactly what is Sports Physiotherapy in Edinburgh, what to look for in your Physio and what to avoid when seeking help.
+In this blog, we’ll look at exactly what Sports Physiotherapy is, and what to look for and what to avoid when seeking help.

 What is Physiotherapy?